Polonnaruwa is a city located in the North Central Province of Sri Lanka, is known as the second kingdom of ancient Sri Lanka.

 This was the meeting place of the ruler’s ministers.
 This is located near to King Parakramabahu’s palace.
 At the entrance there are two flights of steps with moonstones.
 It is said that the acoustic of the council chamber was so good and even king could hear the sound of ministers standing at the far end of the chamber.

 Pothgul Viharaya is the oldest library complex found in Sri Lanka.
 Meaning of the ‘Pothgul’ is ‘a place to store books’ and meaning of the ‘Viharaya’ is ‘a temple’.
-This has been built by King Parakramabahu.
+This was built by King Parakramabahu.
 Circular structure which can see in the middle was the main library.
-Both main library and the circular shape roof has been built out of brick.
+Both main library and the circular shape roof were built out of brick.
 Remaining of four small stupas at the four corners of the floor and remaining of several buildings where used as residential cells for Buddhist monks also can be seen here.
 Designing of Pothgul Viharaya is mostly closer to the old temples which found in Cambodia.

 This Buddhist monastery had been built by Sinhalese people by 12th century AD within the rock formation.
 It is said by the 12th century 500 monks had been resided here.
 King Pandukabhaya also lived here for a short period of time in the 4th century.